If you’re a gold investor, I’ve got some good news for you.

 Indeed, after peaking at $1,345 per ounce early in 2018, gold hit the skids and slumped back down, only to charge back at the end of the year.

 Some investors lost faith, but we never did.

-Our predictions have been proven correct because gold is now trading at its highest price in a year.
-It’s even outperformed stocks:
+We were off by a couple months, but our predictions have been proven correct because gold is now trading at near its highest prices in over five years:

-So now, as 2017 comes to a close, what should investors expect for 2018 gold prices?
+So now what should investors expect for 2019 gold prices?

 More gains, to put it simply.

-Gold will be continuing its upward climb, and there are four reasons why...
+Gold will continue its upward climb, and there are four reasons why...

 Gold Shines Through Chaos

 As you undoubtedly know, gold performs best in times of uncertainty.